 How long does this Easter cake last?

-The pastiera napoletana is traditionally prepared on Holy Thursday but can also be made earlier because it is a dessert that improves with the passing of the days and can be kept for up to 10 days.
+The pastiera Napoletana is traditionally prepared on Holy Thursday but can also be made earlier because it is a dessert that improves with the days’ passing and can be kept for up to 10 days.

 How many strips of dough should I use to decorate my pastiera?

-The number of strips of dough depends on your taste: there are those who add several to bring out the flavor of the pastry and those who prefer to give maximum emphasis to the cream.
-In all cases, they must be quite thin otherwise you will only taste the crust and not the cream.
+The number of dough strips depends on your taste: some add several to bring out the pastry flavor, and those prefer to give maximum emphasis to the cream.
+It is common to add 4 of them across the top of the pastiera in one direction and place the other 4 diagonally.
+In all cases, they must be quite thin; otherwise, you will only taste the crust and not the cream.